 Pike Street art gallery reopens as The BLDG with fresh new approach

-On Friday, November 13, the former Pike Street Art Gallery at 30 W. Pike Street (map) will officially reopen as The BLDG.
-The gallery will feature new brow art often referred to as "mongrel art," described as an evolution of street art by the directors/founders of The BLDG.
+On Friday, November 13, 30 W. Pike Street (map) will officially reopen as The BLDG which will feature new brow art often referred to as “mongrel art.”
+The mongrel art is described as an evolution of street art by the directors/founders of The BLDG.

-The former tobacco warehouse has The BLDG's print shop and studio on the second floor and a 2,000 square-foot gallery space on the first level.
-Due to the warehouse configuration, the first floor gallery space is very much a blank canvas and what eventually inspired the gallery's name.
+The 2,000 square-foot gallery space on the first level features black wood floors and exposed brick walls.
+The former tobacco warehouse also has The BLDG’s print shop and studio on the second floor.
+Due to the warehouse configuration, the first floor gallery space is very much a blank canvass and is what eventually inspired the name and delivered on what Mike Amann and Roman Titus were looking for.

-"As long as Mike (Amann) has owned the building we just referred to it as "the building," and it just kind of stuck," said Titus.
-"The building is really defined by what's inside the space."
+“As long as Mike’s owned the building we just referred to it as “the building,” and it just kind of stuck,” said Titus.
+“The building is really defined by what’s inside the space.”

-Amann bought the building shortly after graduating from Western Kentucky University.
-Having grown up in the area, he decided to start his own graphic design firm in the space.
+Amann has owned the building since he bought it shortly after he graduated college from Western Kentucky University.
+Amann had grown up in the area and decided to start his own graphic design firm in the space.

 “You don’t need an art degree to understand this kind of art,” said Titus.